peter88213/novelyst/docs/index.md

 - *novelyst* reads and writes [yWriter 7](http://spacejock.com/yWriter7.html) project files.
 - The entire project is displayed in a tree, with branches for the narrative, characters, locations, and items.
+- The right sidebar displays the essential properties of the selected element for editing.
 - Chapters marked as "Start of a new section" in yWriter are treated as parts on a higher level.
 Normal chapters that follow such a chapter are shown as subtree of the part.
 In this way, parts can be moved or deleted along with their chapters.
-- There is also a "Research" branch that contains all the "Notes type" parts.
-This can be exported to a separate ODT document.
+The chapter level can be changed in several ways via context menu.
 - The type of chapters and scenes, as well as the editing status of the scenes are color coded and can be changed via context menu.
+- All "Notes type" parts are placed in the "Research" branch.
+- All "To do type" parts are placed in the "Planning" branch.
+- "Notes" and "To do" type chapters can be exported to a separate ODT document.
 - A text viewer window can be toggled on and off.
 - There is a wide range of ODF-type file export for *OpenOffice* and *LibreOffice*.
 - Several reports can be presented in list form.